an-karn/Beergame-using-Python-Django/README.md

 Improvement made till : March 09
 - Folder called SE is the Django framework used to create the server side of the beer game furthur comments can be found in the readme file provided in the folder about how to run the code
 - Folder labeled beergame in the Frontend React.js interface.
+- In addition adding all functions for the player entity in the player.py file
+- And a simple layout for the user interface in the user interface file.